Looking Closely at the Growth Curve for Agora Inc. (API)

-Agora Inc. (NASDAQ:API) went up by 0.52% from its latest closing price compared to the recent 1-year high of $114.96.
-The company’s stock price has collected -5.45% of loss in the last five trading sessions.
-Press Release reported on 08/12/21 that Agora Transforms Live Gaming with Real-Time Engagement Through Partnership with De Kabeza
+Agora Inc. (NASDAQ:API) went up by 9.10% from its latest closing price compared to the recent 1-year high of $114.96.
+The company’s stock price has collected 10.55% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Agora Announces RTE2021 Virtual Conference Agenda, Curated to Provide Insights on Video, Voice and Streaming Innovations

 Is It Worth Investing in Agora Inc. (NASDAQ :API) Right Now?